The touch typing method vs. two-finger typing

 When two-finger typists decide to learn typing

 For some people, two-finger typing is less a chosen approach and more a personal style that has evolved over time because of lack of instruction in any other method.
-Many hunt and peckers would actually like to learn how to touch type, particularly if they are planning to go back to school, increase efficiency at work or interview for a new position.
+Many hunt and peckers would actually like to learn how to touch type, particularly if they are planning to go back to school, want to efficiency at work or interview for a new position.
 That’s because in addition to being faster and more practical, touch typing also looks more professional.

 However, it’s important to understand that a transition to touch typing does not guarantee you will be faster straight away.
-On the contrary, two-finger typists first need to unlearn the patterns they have been using for many years and develop new muscle memory and finger to key patterns.
+On the contrary, two-finger typists first need to unlearn the patterns they have been using for many years and develop new muscle memory and finger-to-key patterns.
 This takes time, dedication and persistence and in the beginning, it can be slow going.
 Learn more about common difficulties faced in learning how to type and how you can overcome them.

 Keyboard trivia